New York City Motorcycle Accident Lawyers Representing Injury Victims Throughout The Five Boroughs

 The aftermath of a motorcycle accident can reveal an injured rider and, possibly, a passenger.
 The bike rider and passenger’s only protection are their helmets and clothing.
 The frequency of serious injury and death in motorcycle accidents continues to increase.
 According to the Insurance Information Institute, the number of injured motorcyclists went up from 88,000 in 2013 to 92,000 in 2014, a 4.5% increase.

-Motorcyclists are four times more likely to be hurt in an accident than people traveling by car, and more than 30 times more likely to die in a crash than occupants of other types of motor vehicles.
+As a team of NY motor vehicle attorneys, we can tell you that motorcyclists are four times more likely to be hurt in an accident than people traveling by car, and more than 30 times more likely to die in a crash than occupants of other types of motor vehicles.
 Furthermore, injuries sustained in a motorcycle accident are likely to be far more serious.

 New York’s prohibitive laws regarding injury thresholds that apply to car accidents do not apply to motorcycle accidents.
 This means you can bring a claim for injuries you have sustained in a motorcycle accident without limitations based upon the severity of your injuries.
 Just as in car accidents, however, the negligence of another driver or entity must be proven for an award to be considered.